highchair/artinruins-com/_property/simmons-building.md

 [^6]: ROCKOFF, JONATHAN D..
 “Burst main disrupts service, but damage is minor.”
 Providence Journal (RI), Metro ed., sec.
 News, 22 Dec.
 1999, pp. C-01.
 NewsBank: America’s News, infoweb.newsbank.com/apps/news/document-view?p=NewsBank&docref=news/152513D688CCFDA0.
 Accessed 26 Dec.
 2021.

 In 2006, Brown University announced that it would buy seven buildings in the city’s Jewelry District for future expansion of the university’s life science and medical programs.
 The properties included 1 and 10 Davol Square.[^7] We were able to verify the purchase of this building for the price of $5,377,000 in early 2007.[^8]

 [^7]: JORDAN and GREGORY SMITH, JENNIFER D..
 “Brown’s major move — Plans to buy 7 buildings in Jewelry District.”
 Providence Journal (RI), All ed., sec.
 News, 25 Oct.
 2006, pp. A-01.
 NewsBank: America’s News, infoweb.newsbank.com/apps/news/document-view?p=NewsBank&docref=news/152427528B186888.
 Accessed 26 Dec.
 2021.

-[^8]: Providence RI Tax Assesor’s Database, Vision Goverment Solutions, for 82 Point Street, https://gis.vgsi.com/providenceri/Parcel.aspx?pid=40323.
+[^8]: Providence RI Tax Assesor’s Database, Vision Government Solutions, for 82 Point Street, https://gis.vgsi.com/providenceri/Parcel.aspx?pid=40323.
 Accessed 27 Dec, 2021,

 In October 2017, the Coastal Medical Group acquired the property from Brown University.[^9]